By N. Scott

 developed a completely new technical approach to the berimbau,

-involving numerous effects pedals, microphones and
+involving numerous effects pedals, microphones and a free-hand

-exchange occurred through contact between Naná Vasconcelos
+occurred through contact between Naná Vasconcelos

 and percussionists in Italy and Japan.
 In the 1990s, Vasconcelos